pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/4a. Villains/Izanmaru.md

 - He can only resurrect the dead slain by his own hand, and can freely conscript them to his undead strike team .
 They retain elements of their personalities, but are otherwise under Izanmaru's complete control.
 - Once resurrected, the dead can't be "recalled"-- they must be slain again.
 Their undeath is unconditional to Izanmaru's will, which also means that theoretically, they could break free from the spell that binds them-- though it certainly wouldn't be an easy task.
 - Izanmaru can also possess the body of any of his thralls.
 If he does, magical blue flames manifest around the thrall's head.
-- His resurrection requires room requires the soul of the vessel
+- His resurrection requires the soul of the vessel

 ***Personality***
 - Izanmaru is ruthless and pragmatic.
 He knows his methods are brutal, but he doesn't feel remorse.
 Power is the birthright of the strong; culling the weak is the natural path to claim it.